whiteSHADOW1234/FinalProject/README.md

 ## Game Setting Page
-+ Volume Bar with number changing while dragging it
++ Volume Bar with number changing while user dragging it
 + Mute Button
-+ AI Speed customize Button
++ AI Speed customize Check Box with a textfield and confirm button after checking it
 + Back button
 + Nice looking backgrounds (setting scene)

 ### Description:
 Set the volume of the music by dragging the bar or pushing mute button in the setting scene.

 After checking the AI speed customize button,you could set the red side's speed in PVE mode.

-Oh, don't forget to press the confirm button!
+Oh, don't forget to press the confirm button!!!
   *There are some secret things hidding in here...*

 After customize your setting do not forget to press the Back button to confirm your changes.